daformat/grank/README.md

 grank
 =====

-Find your google index rank using this bash script
+Find your google index rank using this bash script.

 ### Usage